top of page

 Catch them when they reflect

-People are more open to trying something new while they undergo a change.
+People are more open to trying something new while they change.
 Everything counts.
 Marriage, divorce, new year, even new week.

-Psychologists Adam Alter and Hal Hershfield even discovered that there is a higher probability you’ll do a significant life change if your age ends with a number 9.
+Psychologists Adam Alter and Hal Hershfield even discovered that there is a higher probability you’ll make a significant life change if your age ends with the number 9.
 (29, 39, 109 … you get the idea.)

-They analyzed data from 42 062 respondents.
-And concluded that people in their ?9’s question their life more.
+They analyzed data from 42,062 respondents.
+And concluded that people in their ?9’s question their lives more.
 Thus they end up trying to make a change.
-Unfortunately sometimes they go about it very harshly.
-Psychologists analysed data from 8 million men active on a dating site for married people, ashleymaddison.com.
+Unfortunately, sometimes they go about it very harshly.
+Psychologists analyzed data from 8 million men active on a dating site for married people, ashleymaddison.com.

 They concluded that the cheating probability rises by 18% if your age ends on a number 9.

-Unfortunately we can find similar statistic among people who had committed suicide.
+Unfortunately, we can find similar statistics among people who have committed suicide.

-On the lighter note, the probability of running your first marathon is higher by 48% if you’re in your ?9’s.
+On a lighter note, the probability of running your first marathon is higher by 48% if you’re in your ?9’s.
 There's still hope then.

 So what should we do about that?